jackyhuynh/Process_Sync_and_MultiThread_Optimization_using_Java/README.md

-# Basic-OS-Algorithm
+# Basic-Operating System & Application
-# Basic OS Algorithm to help student with their OS assignment
+# Basic OS Contain OS Algorithm, and Simple Application to help student with their OS assignment